Articles on: Signals and Automation

 using an Altrady paper account

-Use Once per Bar as the Trigger, so fire the alert as soon as you save the Alert.
-See #4 above.
+Use Once per Bar as the Trigger, to fire the alert as soon as you save it.
+See #4 above

 When you have finished testing: